mattsteen14/reddit-client/README.md

 - [x] Deploy and publish to the web.
 - [x] Share on Codecademy forums for feedback.
 - [ ] Explore alternative APIs for icon images.
-- [ ] Additional features.
-- [ ] Additional feature: display in the header what subreddit or search term is active in View section as featured in the [Redducit](https://github.com/wilaxx/redducit) app by [wilaxx](https://github.com/wilaxx).
+- [ ] Additional feature: active subreddit or search term display in header.

 See the [open issues](https://github.com/mattsteen14/RedditAlready/issues) for a full list of proposed features (and known issues).